pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 <a href="#heading--router"><h3 id="heading--router">Router</h3></a>

 A [router](https://en.wikipedia.org/wiki/Router_%28computing%29#firstHeading) is a device that transfers packets from one network to another.
 Unlike switches, which only ensure that pre-addressed packets get to the correct recipient machines, routers actually modify or encapsulate packets to ensure that they can travel on other networks to reach a remote destination.
+Choices about routing are so important that we'll spend a [great deal of time on the subject](/t/about-cloud-networks/5808#heading--routing-still-rules) when we learn about cloud networking.